dekart-xyz/dekart/README.md

 # dekart
-Visualise Data from BigQuery on a map with kepler.gl and share it in your org
+Visualize Data from BigQuery on a map with kepler.gl and share it in your org

 ## run server